Conservapedia: Conspiracy theories

-It also describes the theory of relativity as part of "an ideological plot".
-Andy Schafly claims that "virtually no one who is taught and believes relativity continues to read the Bible," and "cites passages in the Christian Bible in an effort to disprove Einstein's theories".
+It also describes Albert Einstein's theory of relativity as part of an ideological plot by liberals.
+Andy Schlafly claims that "virtually no one who is taught and believes relativity continues to read the Bible." and "cites passages in the Christian Bible in an effort to disprove Einstein's theories."
+Arizona Jewish Post described this argument as "conflat[ing] relativity, a theory in physics about time, space and gravity, with relativism, a philosophical argument about morality and human experience having nothing to do with physics."